jlstdio/jlstdio/README.md

 #### Postponed
 - [Penso](https://github.com/PensoTeam) project : Gaze tracking system project, for 'deep learning' learning purpose (Nov, 2021~)
-- [CTRS](https://github.com/JoonLee-K/CTRS) project : System to alert driver on the road that emergencyVH is coming behind them so driver can avoid, making a better smooth path for emergencyVH.
 - [RE](https://github.com/JoonLee-K/Re) project : Up-cycling project, making application that can make old smartphone into smart home hub & smart speaker.
 This project also has intent to reuse old smartphone which is very hard to be thrown away

 #### Stopped or finished